FailAcademy/learning/adp-vancouver/_lessons/week-03/04-forms-with-react.md

 ### A "Final" Rebuild

-Now that you know how to build forms using React and React Final-Form, return to the form you built in _Exercise 2_ and rebuild it using React Final-Form and Material UI input components.
+Now that you know how to build forms using React and React Final-Form, return to the form you built in _Exercise 2_ and rebuild it using Material UI input components.

-- Validate all inputs and display an error messages (on submit only.
+- Validate all inputs and display error messages (on submit only.
 Hint: add a submit button)

 - Remove error messages when the user begins to type in the invalid input (Hint: `meta` prop of the `Field` component)

 - _Only_ if the form is valid, display the resulting input values in the UI

 ---